-Requirements for Contractors of Subrecipients - The subrecipient assures the compliance of all contractors with the applicable provisions of Title I of the Omnibus Crime Control and Safe Streets Act of 1968, as amended 42 U.S.C. § 3711 et seq.; the provisions of the of current edition the DOJ Grants FinancialGuide(https://ojp.gov/financialguide/doj/ pdfs/DOJ FinancialGuide.pdf); and all other applicable federal and state laws, orders, circulars, or regulations.
+Requirements for Contractors Subrecipients - The subrecipient assures the compliance of all contractors with the applicable provisions of Title I of the Omnibus Crime Control and Safe Streets Act of 1968, as amended 42 U.S.C. § 3711 et seq.; the provisions of the edition of the DOJ FinancialGuide(https://ojp.gov/financialguide/doj/ pdfs/DOJ FinancialGuide.pdf); and all other applicable federal and state laws, orders, circulars, or regulations.
 The subrecipient must pass-through all requirements and conditions applicable to the federal grant award/subaward to any subcontract.
 The term "contractor" is used rather than the term "vendor" and means an entity that receives a contract as defined in 2 C.F.R. § 200.22, the nature of the contractual relationship determines the type of agreement.